 So, if you are ready to further your education and reach your goals, read on to discover 17 resources and organizations that support veterans, military members and/or their families with the scholarships and financial aid help that your commitment and service to our Nation deserves:

-Paralyzed Veterans of America assists military members and veterans who have become paralyzed, as well as spouses or children under the age of 24, who are dependent upon a paralyzed veteran.
+- Paralyzed Veterans of America assists military and veterans who have become paralyzed, as well as spouses or children under the age of 24, who are dependent upon a paralyzed veteran.